3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 Specific 3D models can be saved in two formats:
-    - CMM format, which can be directly load into Chimera for visualization.
+    - CMM format, which can be directly loaded into Chimera for visualization.
     - XYZ format, which is a simple format that can be useful for further analysis that require coordinates.

 ******